 Stacey Ludwig is an ESOL (English as a Second Language) teacher for adults, and she teaches online Spanish for middle school and high school in her county.
 She is from Louisiana but moved to Florida 5 years ago.

 Stacey has been learning Spanish for the past 18 years.
 She decided to learn German because her husband is from Germany.
-They have traveled to Germany many times, and she loves the country and people but would have to sit for hours with her husband and his friends not understanding hardly anything they were saying.
-Mostly everyone would not speak English.
+They have traveled to Germany many times, and she loves the country and people, but would have to sit for hours with her husband and his friends understanding hardly anything they were saying.
 She decided to learn German so the next time they traveled to Germany, she would be able to understand and hopefully participate in the conversations.

 I have always gone to classes.
 I had French classes from elementary school to college and Spanish classes in college.
 I thought that is the way to learn a language.